Step by Step guide to creating a working.APK file.

 How to create a working.APK file.

 Right, I have literally spent a whole week reading APK forum threads and messing about

 with files and codes, etc to try and get a working .apk file for my phone.

 I have finally succeeded! and hopefully made things easier for people.

-In this guide you don’t need to open cygwin once, so no irritating cygwin coding.
+In this guide, you don’t need to APK open Cygwin once, so no irritating Cygwin coding.

-Big thanks to Ancient Lady and MissJoJo for helping me with certain problems.
+Big thanks to Ancient Lady and APK MissJoJo for helping me with certain problems.